 - ½ egg (crack it in a bowl, whisk and use about half)

-- 2 ½ T heavy cream (use the remainder of a half pint container to make the whipped cream)
+- 2½ T heavy cream (use the remainder of a half pint container to make the whipped cream)

-- ¼ t vanilla extract
+- ¼ teaspoon vanilla extract

 - fresh strawberries sliced (sprinkled with sugar, optional)

-- Preheat oven to 425°
+- Preheat oven to 425°.

-- Combine dry ingredients in a bowl and whisk
+- Combine dry ingredients in a bowl and whisk.

-- Pat into a rectangle about ½ inch thick, make rounds using a biscuit cutter or cookie cutter.
+- Turn the dough out a cutting board and knead together with your hands 10 or so times.
+Pat into a rectangle about ½ inch thick, make rounds using a biscuit cutter or cookie cutter.